 Exynos chips from the past weren’t the best due to Samsung’s comparatively worse foundry, which also affected the 888 and 8 Gen 1.
 These chips weren’t very efficient, sucked a lot of battery, and didn’t do all that well in games.

-The S24 lineup will use the 8 Gen 3, which there are many rumors about already.
-8 Gen 3 prototype tests score well on Geekbench 5.
+The S24 lineup will likely use the 8 Gen 3, which there are many rumors about already.
+The 8 Gen 3 prototype tests score well on Geekbench 5.
 They might surpass Apple’s 3nm A17 Bionic for the first time in CPU scores.

 There are also rumors of Wi-Fi 7 for faster and more stable internet speeds over broadband.

 Samsung is alternating between curved and flat screens.
 The S20 and S22 Ultra had drastic and noticeable curves, but the S21 Ultra had a flat screen.
 The S23 Ultra is nearly flat, too, and the curve is negligible.